AhmedElgarnousy/Advanced_ES_Diploma/Notes/01_Arch_Interfacing_Part1/07_RCC.md

 ###### why do we need the clock?

-Inituatively to know the time
+Inituatively like the heart and blood for humens

-`1.synchronizing:`
+`1.synchronizing, and Execution Timing Control:`

-- PCs and Microcontroller are synchronous circuits
+- PCs and Microcontrollers are synchronous circuits
 - which uses the clock to ensure that different components (e.g., CPU, memory, and peripherals) work in harmony.
   - Every operation, like fetching an instruction or transferring data, occurs in sync with the clock pulses.
 - also MCU peripherals like timers, communication modules (UART, SPI, I2C), and ADC depend on the clock for timing their operations.

-`2.Execution Timing Control:`

 - Instructions are executed in a series of cycles, so a higher clock frequency typically allows faster processing.
 - For example, a 1 GHz clock means 1 billion cycles per second.